 Another thing that all great agents have in common is a great website.
 Unlike social media, this is a platform that you can have complete control over.
 When it comes to defining your brand and generating leads, controlling and owning the platform is essential.

 A great website is also one of the few marketing tools an agent can have that will keep growing even as they switch from brokerage to brokerage.
 Since so many CRMs and advertising plans are unique to each brokerage, having a “home base” to build as you grow your career is one of the smartest things you can do to retire early.

-Placester offers sleek, good looking IDX websites for free to NAR members, as well as more sophisticated sites with an integrated CRM, advanced lead capture and more.
+Placester offers sleek, good-looking IDX websites for free to National Association of Realtors (NAR) members, as well as more sophisticated sites with an integrated CRM, advanced lead capture, and more.

 Real Geeks offers sophisticated IDX websites along with a powerful CRM.
 Lead capture, landing pages, and text messaging are available as well.

 With their Salesforce-based CRM and gorgeous websites, Propertybase is also an excellent choice for agents and teams looking for a highly sophisticated lead capture and nurturing system to back up their site.